Primarily quasilocal fields and 1-dimensional abstract local class field theory: Introduction and statements of the main results

-It is well-known that local fields and $p$-adically closed fields are strictly quasilocal (abbr, SQL), i.e. their finite extensions are strictly PQL (cf. \cite{S2}, Ch.
+Local fields and $p$-adically closed fields are strictly quasilocal (abbr, SQL), i.e. their finite extensions are strictly PQL (cf. \cite{S1}, Ch.
 XIII, Sect.
 3, \cite{PR}, Theorem~3.1 and Lemma~2.9, and \cite{Ch4}, Sect.
 3).
-The strictly PQL-property has been fully characterized in the following two classes: (i) algebraic extensions of global fields \cite{Ch8}; (ii) Henselian discrete valued fields \cite{Ch4}, Sect.
-2. These facts extend the arithmetic basis of this research.
-However, it is motivated mainly by results of \cite{Ch6}, I, on the Brauer groups of PQL-fields and on the absolute Galois groups of quasilocal fields.
+The strictly PQL-property has been fully characterized in the following two classes: (i) algebraic extensions of global fields \cite{Ch9}; (ii) Henselian discrete valued fields \cite{Ch4}, Sect.
+2. These facts extend the arithmetic basis of this research which is further motivated by results of \cite{Ch6}, I, on Brauer groups of PQL-fields and on absolute Galois groups of quasilocal fields.
 For reasons clarified in the sequel, our approach to the main topic of this paper is purely algebraic.
-Our starting point is the fact that the residue fields of Henselian valued stable fields are PQL in the case of totally indivisible value groups (in the sense of (2.1) (i)).
-Specifically, a Henselian discrete valued field $(K, v)$ with a perfect residue field $\widehat K$ is stable if and only if $\widehat K$ is stable and PQL (cf. \cite{Ch6}, I, and the references there).
+Our starting point is the fact that residue fields of Henselian valued stable fields are PQL in the case of totally indivisible value groups, in the sense of (2.1) (i).
+Specifically, a Henselian discrete valued field $(K, v)$ with a perfect residue field $\widehat K$ is stable if and only if $\widehat K$ is stable and PQL \cite{Ri}, Proposition~2 (cf. also \cite{Ch6}, I, and \cite{Ch11}, Proposition~2.3).
 These and other related results show, with their proofs, that PQL-fields partly resemble local fields in a number of respects (see Propositions 2.2-2.3, \cite{Ch6}, I, Lemma~4.3 and \cite{Ch6}, II, Lemma~2.3).
 For example, by \cite{Ch6}, I, Lemma~4.3, if $\widehat K$ is $p$-quasilocal and $\widetilde L _{1}$ and $\widetilde L _{2}$ are different extensions of $\widehat K$ in $\widehat K (p)$ of degree $p$, then the inner product $N(\widetilde L _{1}/\widehat K)N(\widetilde L _{2}/\widehat K)$ of the norm groups $N(\widetilde L _{i}/\widehat K)$, $i = 2$, is equal to $\widehat K ^{\ast }$.
 This result and its key role in the proof of \cite{Ch6}, I, Theorem~4.1, attract interest in the study of the PQL-property along the lines of the classical local class field theory, with the notion of a local field extended as follows: